malcolmwin/site/source/blog/articles/2014/12/education-sector-focus.html.md

 </div>

 If you’re inspired by what you’ve seen, and want to find out more, feel free to get in touch – we’re always open to [feedback and ideas](http://forum.codio.com) so keep those coming.

-If you think your school, university or institution could benefit from using Codio’s platform you can request an education trial.

 We’ll keep you informed as we continue to innovate and we have more exciting education resources coming soon, so why not stay connected and follow Codio on [Twitter](https://twitter.com/codiohq).